CDCgov/ixa/docs/internals/src/research/0003-conditional-plan-execution-analysis.md

-# Conditional plan execution: three possible approaches
+# Research-0003: Conditional plan execution—three possible approaches

+**Investigation date:** 2026-05-07 (initial repository commit)

+> This is a historical design analysis.
+It compares possible approaches
+> without recording an adopted architectural decision.

 Here is my analysis of three different strategies for dealing with "canceling" in-flight plans associated with people who die.
 To understand *why* the pros and cons are what they are, it helps to first explain how plans are stored internally in Ixa today.